x265/IFMED/readme.md

 ```

 #### Client mode
-Client mode is the host that sending video data to encoding server, first you need a server running first, see below.
+Client mode is the host that sending video data to encoding server. first you need a server running, see below.

 To send a video (localhost default):
 ```